 But despite the grim news from home and the obstacles they continued to face in Italy, the men and women of the II Polish Corps continued to fight with the same spirit of determination their unit had been born with.
 And it is this commitment to keep on fighting that excites the interest of Poles today.
 For them, Monte Cassino is almost the physical manifestation of a nation’s struggle regardless of the location or the odds.
 Thus the battle achieved a far greater significance than Anders could have possibly conceived when asked if his troops could win where all others had so far failed.

 Evidence was eventually planted to fit the Soviet version of events after the site fell into Red Army hands in late 1943.
-Those who had investigated the site beforehand and who had subsequently taken into Soviet captivityquickly recanted earlier testimonies the dead were most likely murdered in 1940 by the NKVD.
+Those who had investigated the site beforehand, and who had subsequently taken into Soviet captivity, quickly recanted earlier testimonies the dead were most likely murdered in 1940.
 In the interests of maintaining a unified front, both Britain and the USA sat on their own investigative reports pointing to Soviet foul play.
-After the war, the USSR went to further lengths to have Katyn recognised as a German atrocity.
-But in late 1980s and 1990s, the Soviet Union and then Russia inched towards accepting Soviet culpability in late 1980s and 1990s.
+After the war, the USSR went to further lengths to have Katyn recognised as a German massacre.
+However, the USSR and then Russia inched towards accepting Soviet culpability in late 1980s and 1990s.
 Evidence has been made available from the Yeltsin era onwards, although many critical files are believed to remain withheld and are unlikely to be released any time soon.